lhcb-bicocca/documentation/docs/source/shifts/datamanager_shiftleader.rst

 \* **UX85** is the interlocked access point underground, controlling the access to the detector side of the cavern (UX85B).

-PZ85 has two access modes, GENERAL and CLOSED. \* The access mode can be changed from the access control terminal in the LHCb control room.
-In GENERAL mode, everybody who is authorized can enter. \* To change the mode of the PZ85 access point, click on the box “PZ85” on the access control user interface (click on the red box “Closed”).
+PZ85 has two access modes, GENERAL and CLOSED.
+- The access mode can be changed from the access control terminal in the LHCb control room.
+In GENERAL mode, everybody who is authorized can enter.
+- To change the mode of the PZ85 access point, click on the box "PZ85" on the access control user interface (click on the red box "Closed").

-The UX85 access point is normally managed by the CCC (In restricted mode, the CCC can delegate the access point to the LHCb control room) \* During short accesses, UX85 is normally in RESTRICTED or RESTRICTED AUTOMATIC mode. \* In RESTRICTED and RESTRICTED AUTOMATIC mode, everybody who enters the zone must take a safety token (key) which is distributed from the panel next to the PAD.
-The zone can only be closed if all keys have been returned. \* During beam operation, the access point is closed and interlocked (VETO).
+The UX85 access point is normally managed by the CCC (In restricted mode, the CCC can delegate the access point to the LHCb control room)
+- During short accesses, UX85 is normally in RESTRICTED or RESTRICTED AUTOMATIC mode.
+- In RESTRICTED and RESTRICTED AUTOMATIC mode, everybody who enters the zone must take a safety token (key) which is distributed from the panel next to the PAD.
+The zone can only be closed if all keys have been returned.
+- During beam operation, the access point is closed and interlocked (VETO).

 As Shift Leader, you are automatically included in an IMPACT request for